Psilocybe cubensis: Description

 The cap is 1.6-8 cm, conic to convex with a central papilla when young, becoming broadly convex to plane with age, retaining a slight umbo sometimes surrounded by a ring-shaped depression.
 The cap surface is smooth and sticky, sometimes with white universal veil remnants attached.
 The cap is brown becoming paler to almost white at the margin and fades to more golden-brown or yellowish with age.
 When bruised, all parts of the mushroom stain blue.
 The narrow grey gills are adnate to adnexed, sometimes seceding attachment, and darken to purplish-black and somewhat mottled with age.
 The gill edges remain whitish.
 The hollow white stipe is 4-15 cm high by 0.4-1.4 cm thick, becoming yellowish in age.
 The well-developed veil leaves a persistent white membranous ring whose surface usually becomes the same color as the gills because of falling spores.
 The fruiting bodies are 90% water.
 The mushroom has no odor and has been described as tasting farinaceous, with an alkaline or metallic aftertaste.
 The spores are 11.5-17.3 x 8-11.5 μm, sub-ellipsoid, basidia 4-spored but sometimes 2- or 3-, pleurocystidia and cheilocystidia present.

 Similar species

 The related species Psilocybe subcubensis—found in tropical regions—is indistinguishable but has smaller spores.
 Panaeolus semiovatus can appear similar but does not stain.
+Psilocybe ochraceocentrata, native to Southern Africa, is closely related to Psilocybe cubensis.